 Up to 213% of annual salary for highly educated executive positions.
 For example, the cost to replace a £100k CEO is £213,000.

-What makes it so hard to predict the true cost of employee turnover is there are many intangible, and often untracked, associated costs.
+What makes it so hard to predict the true employee cost turnover is there are many intangible, and often untracked, associated costs.

 Our initial thoughts are that the above study has underestimated the cost of hiring the average-salaried employee, perhaps overlooking the costs associated with hiring a recruiter, or failing to account for the value of a business owner’s time throughout the recruitment process.